Phrase-Instance Alignment for Generalized Referring Segmentation

 \subsection{Performance on Traditional RES}

 While our primary focus is addressing multi-target scenarios in Generalized Referring Expression Segmentation, we also evaluate our model on the traditional RES task to provide a broader performance perspective.
 We follow MagNet~\cite{chng_mask_2024} to combine the train splits from 3 datasets RefCOCO, RefCOCO+~\cite{kazemzadeh_referitgame_2014}, and RefCOCOg~\cite{mao_generation_2016} with test images removed to prevent data leakage.
 As shown in Table 2, while \archname{} is designed for GRES, it also performs competitively on traditional RES benchmarks.
-Notably, on the challenging RefCOCOg dataset, \archname{} surpasses the previous SOTA by significant margins of $5.68\%$ and $6.44\%$ in validation and test splits, respectively.

 This indicates that our instance-aware reasoning and phrase-object alignment are beneficial even in traditional RES, suggesting broader applicability.